canonical/jaas-documentation/how-to/add_controller.rst

 correctly in the JAAS system.
 This document discusses how to bootstrap a juju controller such that it will work correctly in a JAAS system.

-This document is for juju 2.x controllers, juju 3 will introduce the juju-controller application in the controller model by default which will necessitate a (hopefully small) reworking of this procedure.

 In this tutorial we will be bootstrapping a new juju controller in AWS and adding it to JIMM.